aws-samples/shopfloor-connectivity/docs/README.md

 ## Read function

 This method takes the source ID which refers to a protocol-specific source configuration.
 The schedules running in the SFC core can request data from multiple sources that use the same protocol, so the adapter may receive requests for different sources.
 The channels parameter is a list of value names, which are a part of the source configuration.
 Note that all of these values are simple protocol agnostic string identifiers.
-The adapter implementation will need to map these identifies, using its specific configuration for the source and values to the required API or service calls.
+The adapter implementation will need to map these identifiers, using its specific configuration for the source and values to the required API or service calls.

 Examples of sources and channels for protocols are: